Thursday, 17 June 2010

 This route crossed the Pyrénées a little to the east of the Cirque de Gavarnie, and proceeded north on descending ridges between Tarbes and Auch, keeping to the watershed between the Garonne and the Adour, before dividing, one branch going west towards Bordeaux and the other (the one Lavardac was on) continuing into the Garonne valley.

 It was said that a traveller could get all the way from Spain to Bordeaux without ever crossing a bridge.
 This was important in medieval times, as every town charged a tax (the “octroi”) on goods coming in and out, and the easiest way to collect it was to put barriers on bridges.
-At Lavardac there was a bridge to cross, and the town became wealthy, but all that was former glory now.
+At Lavardac there was a bridge that could not be avoided, and the town became wealthy, but all that was former glory now.

 We went into a bar and enquired about the hotel, to be told that it was about a kilometre away on the road to Nérac.
 We were just setting off on the road opposite the bar, which had a sign to Nérac, when some premonition made us go back and check, this time with the barman’s wife.